curl/everything-curl/protocols-curl.md

 ## SMB

 The Server Message Block (SMB) protocol is also known as CIFS.
-It is a an application-layer network protocol mainly used for providing shared access to files, printers, and serial ports and miscellaneous communications between nodes on a network.
+It is an application-layer network protocol mainly used for providing shared access to files, printers, and serial ports and miscellaneous communications between nodes on a network.
 SMB servers and clients use TCP port 445.